top of page

 Mother and daughter

-The Global Alliance for Maternal Mental Health (GAMMH) Is a coalition of international organisations and national alliances of multiple organisations committed to improving the mental health and wellbeing of women and their children in pregnancy and the first postnatal year (the ‘perinatal period’) throughout the world.
+The Global Alliance for Maternal Mental Health (GAMMH) is a coalition of international organizations and national alliances committed to improving the mental health and well-being of women and their children during pregnancy and the first year after childbirth (the perinatal period).
+With a particular focus on least-developed countries, GAMMH works to address the unique challenges faced by women in low-resource settings, where access to mental health care is often limited or nonexistent.

 Worldwide, maternal depression is the most common serious health complication of maternity.
 This and other mental health problems in pregnancy and postnatally result in huge human and economic costs for this generation and the next – yet they are a neglected area of investment in services and research.